NTDLS/NTDLS.Semaphore/README.md

 ## Optimistic Semaphore
-Protects a variable from parallel / non-sequential thread access but controls read-only and exclusive access separately to prevent read operations from blocking other read operations.it is up to the developer to determine when each lock type is appropriate.Note: read-only locks only indicate intention, the resource will not disallow modification of the resource, but this will lead to race conditions.
+Protects a variable from parallel / non-sequential thread access but controls read-only and exclusive access separately to prevent read operations from blocking other read operations.it is up to the developer to determine when each lock type is appropriate.
+Note: read-only locks only indicate intention, the resource will not disallow modification of the resource, but this will lead to race conditions.

 **OptimisticSemaphore using inline execution example:**